-My thesis work, and the work that I am currently doing, is centred on the
+My thesis work, and the work that I am currently doing with Sex On Fly, is centred on the

 reactivity of organometallic complexes containing multiple metal centres.

 Of course, the first question that most people ask

 when they look at this is "Why bother?"
 Basically,

 organometallic compounds undergo some fascinating and useful reactions.